Home Construction in Calgary and Airdrie, AB

 Stage 5 – Pre-Possession to Possession

-At this stage, finishing touches and clean-up will be done.
-With Genesis, you’ll do a walk-through of your home, which is perhaps the most exciting part, since you’ll get to see it for the first time.
+At this stage, prior to real estate sales, finishing touches and clean-up will be done.
+With Genesis, you’ll do a walk-through of your home, which is perhaps the most exciting part since you’ll get to see it for the first time.
 This is your opportunity to get anything fixed up or sorted out before you take possession.

-Approximately 35 days prior to possession, you’ll receive a possession letter and you’ll have a short to-do list before move-in day.
+Approximately 35 days prior to possession, you’ll receive a possession letter, and you’ll have a short to-do list before move-in day in Airdrie or Calgary.
 On the date of possession, you’ll be handed the keys—the home is now yours!

 If you’re not familiar with some of the lingo we’ve used, check out our Construction Glossary.

-Watching your home come to life is an exciting opportunity.
-As a homeowner, you’ll want to see the progress of the house.
+Watching new homes come to life in Calgary is an exciting opportunity.
+As an Airdrie homeowner, you’ll want to see the progress of the house.
 At Genesis, we advise all our customers to schedule these visits through a Genesis representative.
 This ensures there are no safety and liability concerns, while still allowing you to see the progress of each construction stage.